hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * Administrator access to your OIDC provider.
 * A Hexpm account for every person who will use SSO.
 * Existing organization membership for every person who will link an SSO identity.
-* Control of public DNS for each domain that will use email discovery or confirmed account linking.

 Open the Hexpm organization dashboard, select **SSO**, and keep the **Redirect URI** shown there available while configuring Okta.